 In addition, Mr. LaRosa is a court-appointed mediator for Chancery Matters before the Honorable Stephan C. Hansbury, P.J.
 Ch., Morris County Chancery Division, General Equity Part.

-He was recognized in 2008 through 2017 by New Jersey Monthly magazine as one of New Jersey’s Super Lawyers * in Business Litigation and also in the July/August Super Lawyers * Corporate Counsel Edition.
+He was selected to the 2008 through 2017 New Jersey Super Lawyers® * list, featured in New Jersey Monthly magazine, in the field of Business Litigation and also featured in the July/August Super Lawyers * Corporate Counsel Edition.

 Areas of Concentration

 Professional malpractice, professional liability, insurance coverage, corporate and commercial litigation/business disputes